Brahman Cattle Performance Programs at V8 Ranch

-Performance and fertility have always been the main priority of V8 Ranch, and in recent years we have dedicated a focus on improved carcass merit as well.
+Performance, fertility and carcass merit are pillars of V8 Ranch.
 As one of the longest running Brahman herds in existence today, we are proud to maintain over 70 years of performance records and production records on our Brahman herd.
 We are charter members of the Brahman Herd Improvement Records Program.

 V8 Ranch ranks as one of the NCBA’s Top 20 Largest Seedstock Operations, and we feel our success in the cattle business is a result of our continued dedication to production performance oriented cattle with eye appeal and function.
 Each year we sell approximately 150 bulls, with 80% of these going to be breeding bulls for commercial operators.